the-quantclub-iitbhu/Algorithmic_Trading_Strategies/Pairs_Trading.md

 warnings.filterwarnings("ignore")
 ```
-The dictionary stocks is created to store information about various stocks traded on the Indian stock market:
+The dictionary 'stocks' is created to store information about various stocks traded on the Indian stock market:
 ```python
 stocks = {
     'TCS.NS': 'TCS (Tata Consultancy Services)',